pgh-noobs/python/operators.md

 ### Identity
 `is`

+When this operator returns true this means that each operand refers to the same piece of memory.

 ### Membership
 `in`

+This is good when you need to see if characters are in a string.

 ### Negation Operators
 `not`

+This will turn your positive results negative and negative results positive.

+## Data and operators work together
 Data Type | Operators Allowed
 --------- | -------
 int | ==, !=, <=, >=, <, >, is